-How to identify suitable drivers in the Fleet to Switch to EV use?
+How to identify suitable drivers in the Fleet to Switch to EV?

 By Alex Baker, CEO CleanCar.io

-This is our guide to uncover the maximum number of EV opportunities in your fleet with an easy, straightforward process that can be broken down into the following simple steps.
+CleanCar’s electric vehicle guide to uncover the maximum number of EV opportunities and fleet solutions in your fleet with an easy, straightforward process…

-- Send out a quick questionnaire to the drivers who may be part of the process.
-Explain what you are trying to do, and the reasons why and then ask any of the simple questions such as:
+Send out a quick questionnaire to the drivers who may be part of the process.
+Explain what you are trying to do, and the reasons why.
+Then ask any of the simple questions such as:

 The above are just a few examples; you can come up with your own based on what you are trying to achieve but do keep it short and simple and concentrate on the key areas that could cause issues later.